aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/week-1-homework/index.md

 ---
 ## **The task:**

-Create a circuit and Arduino code that does the following
+*Create a circuit and Arduino code that does the following*

-**Circuit**
+***Circuit***

-1. Connect two LEDs to your Arduino using a breadboard
+1. *Connect two LEDs to your Arduino using a breadboard*
-2. Connect one switch to your Arduino using a breadboard
+2. *Connect one switch to your Arduino using a breadboard*

-**Code**
+***Code***

-* Read a momentary switch being pressed
+* *Read a momentary switch being pressed*
-* When the program starts, both LEDs are off
+* *When the program starts, both LEDs are off*
-* When the switch is pressed once, the first LED turns on
+* *When the switch is pressed once, the first LED turns on*
-* When the switch is pressed the second time, the second LED turns on (the first one should also still be on)
+* *When the switch is pressed the second time, the second LED turns on (the first one should also still be on)*
-* When the switch is pressed the third time, both LEDs turn off
+* *When the switch is pressed the third time, both LEDs turn off*
-* Repeat this same cycle of LEDs turning on and off in sequence (off, one LED, two LEDs, off…)
+* *Repeat this same cycle of LEDs turning on and off in sequence (off, one LED, two LEDs, off…)*

 ## Let's start!

-I am continuing on the led+switch done on class with one led.
+I am continuing on the arduino sketch we did at class with 1 led+switch.

 **What do I need to have:**